Many of the applications and forms referenced below can be found online at www.nc4h.org. There you need to click on “Youth”, then “Awards

 teen council officers are elected at Teen Retreat.

-Held the third week of July, NC 4-H Congress is the culminating 4-H event for the
+Held the third or fourth week of June, NC 4-H Congress is the culminating 4-H event

 on the campus of NC State University.
-Activities of the week include: State Fashion
+Activities of the week include: State 4-H

 Hands-to-Service Project, State 4-H Council Officer Elections, Banquets, Dances

 The North Carolina 4-H Camping Program offers programming for 4-H’ers of all ages.

 Counties generally take a delegation of 4-H’ers (ages 8-14) to one of the 4-H camping